Your 3 Minute Nitric Oxide Workout Prep for High Intensity Interval Training

 The most common way to increase nitric oxide is through exercise.
 When you run or lift weights, your muscles need more oxygen which is supplied by the blood.
 As the heart pumps with more pressure to supply the muscles with blood, the lining in your arteries releases nitric oxide into the blood, which relaxes and widens the vessel wall, allowing for more blood to pass though.

 As we age, our blood vessels and nitric oxide system become less efficient due to free radical damage, inactivity, and poor diet, causing our veins and arteries to deteriorate.
 Think of a fire hose as water rushes through it to put out a fire – it needs to expand enough to handle the pressure, still keeping enough force to put out the fire.
-Athletes and youth have the most optimal nitric oxide systems, reflecting their energy and resilience.
+Athletes and youth have the most ideal nitric oxide systems, reflecting their energy and resilience.

 The good news is that NO goes up every time you exercise as long as your heart rate goes up by at least 10 or 20 beats per minute.
 You don’t have to run a marathon or bicycle up hill for hours to increase your NO production.
 Walking briskly, jogging slowly, climbing stairs, playing tennis, swimming will do the trick, as well as the 3-minute exercise sequence Dr. Mercola is about to show us.